awmyhr/dotfiles-public/README.md

 learned enough from previous attempts that this one will be more successful.

-I've dicided to use this particular 'fresh' start to re-version the entire project as '1.0.0' and call everything before it an extended alpha/beta test.
+I've dicided to use this particular 'fresh' start to re-version the entire project as '1.0' and call everything before it an extended alpha/beta test.
+Since this project is a collection of things I will be using date-stamp versioning for the whole thing, though individual files will use semantic versioning when it makes sense.

 Feel free to poke around, use stuff, learn stuff, teach me stuff, and share alike...

 ## Install

-Initial ssh keygen:
+Initialize ssh keys:

     ssh-keygen -o -t ed25519 -f ~/.ssh/id_ed25519 -C "Non-backward compat base key" ssh-keygen -o -t rsa -b 4096 -f ~/.ssh/id_rsa -C "Backward compat base key"